johnwargo/pi-remind/readme.md

 Known Issues
 =================================
 Reminders are triggered for canceled events.
-If you have your Google Calendar configured to show deleted events, `pi_remind` will flash its lights for those events as well.
+If you have your Google Calendar configured to show deleted events, `pi-remind` will flash its lights for those events as well.
 I've tried setting `showDeleted` to `false` in the API call to get the calendar entry list from Google, but it does not seem to have an effect (in my testing anyway).

 Revision History
 =================================